Skip to Content

 Exterior of Binion's during the day.

-The staff, however, are aware of what rooms are quieter, so ask for one at check-in, but it’ll be a gamble.
+The staff, however, are aware of which rooms are quieter, so ask for one at check-in, but it’ll be a gamble.

 My stay at Binion’s was the inspiration for this post as I was kept awake by a bucket drummer that may as well have been IN my room.
 On a subsequent stay, I got lucky and didn’t hear a peep.